Published 27 March 2020, last updated 8 April 2020.

 We welcome the announcement from Sunday, 22 March, of a COVID-19 income support supplement available to Jobseeker (formerly Newstart) recipients, that would effectively double the amount of income support available to all recipients for six months.
 In the short-term, doubling the payment rate will help alleviate the suffering that people already living in poverty currently experience, as well as the suffering that will be experienced by the hundreds of thousands of people who have newly lost their jobs through this crisis.

-However, we strongly believe that this increase of income support payments should be made permanent.
+However, we strongly believe that this increase of income support payments should be made permanent, through a permanent doubling of the Newstart or Jobseeker payment.
 Doing so will help to address rising rates of poverty and inequality in Australia and answer consistent calls from all sectors of the community to raise the rate.
 It will also protect people, stimulate the economy and generate jobs through the longer-term economic recovery from this crisis.

 It is also positive that the increases have now been extended to Youth Allowance Student, Austudy, Abstudy and Apprentice payments.
 However, the Government must also immediately increase the Disability Support Pension (DSP).